-- Will help you lose weight – as its higher on protein quotient, will give you similar results like what non-vegetarian protein will do in a weight loss program.
+- It will help you lose weight – as it’s higher on protein quotient, will give you similar results to what non-vegetarian protein will do in a weight loss program.

-- It’s great for your bones, as it’s is rich in calcium, manganese, copper, phosphorus – all really necessary for strong bones.
+- It’s great for your bones, as it is rich in calcium, manganese, copper, and phosphorus – all necessary for strong bones.

 - It has no cholesterol.